dothework/bloc-skill-sample-nodejs-flash-briefing/Readme.md

 1. Create a Lambda function.
 This sample expects the name to be _alexaFBSkillQuoteToday_.
 If you choose another name you will have to adjust accordingly.

-	- Do not use a template.
+	- Author from scratch.
 	- Select the Node.js 6.10 runtime.
 	- Set the execution role appropriately.
 	- Do not add any triggers at this point.
 	- Choose 'Upload a .ZIP' file as the Code entry type.
-Upload the archive located at `./lamdba/index.zip`
+Upload the archive located at `./lambda/index.zip`
 	- Save the function.

 	> The ASK CLI does not currently support creation and deployment of the backend for Flash Briefing skills.